jvalue/jayvee/apps/docs/docs/dev/05-design-principles.md

 sidebar_position: 5
 ---

 When deciding on new features for the domain-specific language itself, we try to adhere to the following high level guidelines.
-Of course, non of these statements is set in stone and every decision is a tradeoff.
+Of course, none of these statements is set in stone and every decision is a tradeoff.

 ## Jayvee Manifesto
 _Inspired by the [Agile Manifesto](https://agilemanifesto.org/)._